Percapio/signINsignOUT/README.md

 The lines with the variable *element* in it are for clearing the input box of all written text.

-Within the *try* clause, add an additional conditional statement to check if the number value is within the range you are checking for.
+Within the *try* clause, add additional conditional statements to check if the number value is within the range you are checking for.
 ```
 if int(phone_number) > 9999:
     sg.Popup('Enter last four of your phone number.')